MartinKoleff/KareFitnessApp/README.md

 Logout and enable push notifications.
 More settings coming soon.

 ### Do Workout Screen
 The main functionality of Kare.
 Includes a timer, exercise data sheet, cooldown screen, and the ability to skip sets.
 Ends with workout data saving.
+Statistics and workout history screens coming soon!

 ### Login Screen
 Log into the app.